alhassy/CatsCheatSheet/README.md

 \vspace{1em}

 The two axioms are equivalent to the single statement that *functors distribute over finite compositions, with \(\Id\) being the empty composition:*
 \[ F(f_0 ∘ \cdots ∘ f_{n-1}) \;=\; F\, f_0 ∘ \cdots ∘ F\, f_{n-1} \]

 Use of Functors.

--   In the definition of a category, “objects” are “just things” for which no internal structure is observable by categorical means &#x2013;composition, identities, morphisms, typing.
+-   In the definition of a category, “objects” are “just things” for which no internal structure is observable by categorical means &#x2014;composition, identities, morphisms, typing.

-    Functors form the tool to deal with “structured” objects
+    *Functors form the tool to deal with “structured” objects.*

     Indeed in 𝒮ℯ𝓉 the aspect of a structure is that it has “constituents”, and that it is possible to apply a function to all the individual constituents; this is done by *F f : F A → F B*.